uic-evl/SageEdge/EDU_SetUp/configuring_env_sensor.md

     2. `sudo make -C /lib/modules/$(uname -r)/build M=$PWD modules_install`

+    3. If you get the error `Warning: modules_install: missing 'System.map' file.
+Skipping depmod.`.
+Run the following command to make sure the files are present: `ls -l /lib/modules/$(uname -r)/updates/bme680*.ko`.
+Once ran you should get an output similar to the one below which confirms that you have installed the module properly.
+        ```
+        -rw-r--r-- 1 root root 86168 Oct  7 17:34 /lib/modules/5.15.148-tegra/updates/bme680_core.ko
+        -rw-r--r-- 1 root root 54488 Oct  7 17:34 /lib/modules/5.15.148-tegra/updates/bme680_i2c.ko
+        ```

 9. Build the module's dependency list by running the command `depmod -a`

 10. Run command `modprobe bme680_i2c` to see if the module was successfully installed
 > Note: If there is no output then the module was installed correctly

-11. To use the sensor we have to register it with the kernels i2c subsystem so run this command `echo bme680 0x76 | sudo tee /sys/bus/i2c/devices/i2c-7/new_device`
+11. To use the sensor we have to register it with the kernels i2c subsystem so run this command `echo bme680 0x76 | sudo tee /sys/bus/i2c/devices/i2c-7/new_device`.
+Output should look something like this:
+        ```
+        bme680 0x76
+        ```
 > Note: change number to 77 if that's the address the sensor is on

 12. Check if the BME680 sensor is registered by running the command `cat /sys/bus/iio/devices/*/name`